-The wood element construction method can be seen in the façade and is defined by repetition and fine nuances in the surface.
-The horizontal cornices divide the building vertically.
-They function as weather- and heat protection as well as fire latch.
-The different levels between horizontal bands, wooden frames, spruce boards and windows create a rhythmic and fine shadow pattern, which gives the façade depth and expresses the clear structure.
+The wooden element construction can be seen in the façade and is defined by repetition and fine nuances of the closed surfaces.
+The horizontal cornices divide the building vertically, serve as weather and heat protection and at the same time take on the function of a fire barrier.
+The different levels between horizontal bands, wooden frames, spruce boards and windows create a rhythmic and subtle shadow pattern that gives the façade depth and expresses the clear structure.

 Wood construction: Häring AG, Eiken

 Landscape architecture: w+s Landschaftsarchitekten AG, Solothurn